harpasteingrims/assignment-final/README.md

 ## Hand in

 Add me (arnif) as collaborator to the repository.
+Add a screenshot of your Datadog dashboard to the README.md.
 Also make sure to send the Github link and a link to the application in Canvas when handing in the assignment.